dvanmosselbeen/dvm-docs/OS/Security/metasploit.md

 Metasploit is a framework for testing and abusing know vulnerabilities.

-When we want to use it for the first time, run:
+**When we want to use Metasploit for the first time since you booted your system, in a console as root users, run:**

     msfdb init

+It is very important to initiate the database if you make use Metasploit for the first time since you booted up your computer.
+Even if you don't initiate the database, `msfconsole` will work but not all features like the `db_nmap` will work.
+Actually, `msfdb init` will launch the postgresql database.

 Once ready, we can start Metasploit